 Ethiopian Harrars – The Powerhouse Coffees

 The Harrar coffees are considered power house coffees, exhibiting a bold taste that resonates in the cup.
 Being sun-dried, these coffees exhibit a complex, wild fruitiness that is unmistakable, though sometimes a bit muted.
+This leads to some interesting flavor contributions to blends.

 A fine Harrar coffee has a very interesting dry edge to it, and sometimes a surprisingly pleasant, slightly fermented aftertaste including intense notes of jasmine.